michaelskyba/hisshi/README.md

 ```
 This reads from `./tests/config.txt` to find a list of test hisshi scripts to
 run, and then the correct stdout/stderr we expect them to have.

+They assume your compiled `hsh` is in production mode and that you've installed
+the shipped rc/init.
+If you used `./build`, both of these are the default.